ThomasJanda/oxid-cookiemanager/README.md

 the modul save the settings the user make, so in the future it will only add the cookies to the page which agreed by the user.

 This extension was created for Oxid 6.x.
+(Wave theme)

 ## Requirements